fernandoescolar/vscode-solution-explorer/README.md

 Added refresh command as inline icon in folders and projects.

 Fixed delete folder command in order to delete all tree.

+Changed the icons mode to "solution-explorer", "mix" or "current-theme" in the configuration settings.

 ### 0.2.5